 We also offer professional mother-tongue Chinese interpreting services for meetings and training and a full range of multimedia services.
 These include Cantonese and Mandarin Chinese voiceover or subtitling, and Mandarin or Cantonese transcription.

 REQUEST A CALLBACK GET A FREE QUOTATION TESTIMONIALS

-Traditional Chinese – surprisingly – isn’t (officially) used in China!
-The written form used in the People’s Republic of China (“PRC”) since the 1950s has been Simplified Chinese – see below.
+Traditional Chinese surprisingly isn’t (officially) used in China!
+The written form used in the People’s Republic of China (“PRC”) has since the 1950s been Simplified Chinese – see below.

 Our FAQ and Really Helpful Friendly Guide to Language Translation offer advice on sourcing translators and getting better translation.

 Popular for research and conferences, Chinese transcription can be mono- or bilingual (with a Chinese to English translation).
 Spoken Chinese is mainly Mandarin or Cantonese, although a number of other dialects exist which can considerably complicate Chinese transcription!
-For legal use we offer certified Chinese transcription too – there’s more on our Transcription page.
+For legal use we also offer certified Chinese transcription – there’s more on our Transcription page.

 There’s more info – including a downloadable guide on getting the best Chinese voiceover – on our voiceovers page.
 Remember that unusually among language voiceover providers, we’re primarily a translation company.
 That’s important because it means that unlike many commercial voiceover studios, our Chinese voiceover scripts are mother-tongue professionally translated and 100% reviewed.
 Our Chinese subtitling is also popular.